North London line: Five-car operation

 Transport for London extended platforms at some stations along the route to prepare the line for five-car operations in 2015, a project aimed at combating overcrowding on the line.
 The project was successfully completed and the first five-car trains started to run in summer 2015.

+Renaming

+In July 2023, TFL announced that it would be giving each of the six Overground services unique names by the end of 2024.
+In February 2024, it was confirmed that the North London / West London section would be named the Mildmay line (to honour the Mildmay Hospital in Bethnal Green, which treated victims of the HIV/AIDS crisis in the 1980s) and would be coloured sky blue on the updated network map.
+The renaming was implemented in November 2024.

 Proposed developments

 Maiden Lane

 Maiden Lane station may be reopened by Camden Council; however, the Office of Rail Regulation has not included this in the current plans.

 Crossrail to Hounslow

 Hounslow council has proposed that part of the North London line be used as a branch of Crossrail to Hounslow, which would see Crossrail services serving Acton Central and South Acton.
 It was not included in the initial Crossrail bill but could form part of a later extension.

 Old Oak Common Lane

 Under the former government's plans for High Speed 2 line from London Euston to Birmingham, a new station called Old Oak Common was to be built by 2025 serving the North London line, West London line, High Speed 2 and Crossrail.
 The new government supports the idea after it had been opposed at first.